FriendsOfProcessWire/FieldtypeLeafletMapMarker/README.md

 For geocoding on page editing the module uses Per Liedmans [leaflet-control-geocoder] (https://github.com/perliedman/leaflet-control-geocoder)

-This Fieldtype for ProcessWire holds an address or location name, and automatically geocodes the address to latitude/longitude using Leaflet Maps API.
+This Fieldtype for ProcessWire holds an address or location name, and automatically geocodes the address to latitude/longitude using leaflet-control-geocoder.
 The resulting values may be used to populate any kind of map (whether Leaflet Maps or another).

 This Fieldtype was created to serve as an example of creating a custom Fieldtype and